All Episodes

 And that puts you at greater risk, you think.

-Yeah, a lot of the folks where we work, uh they're Muslim or they're Christian or they're animus.
+Yeah, a lot of the folks where we work, they're Muslim or they're Christian or they're animus.

-They want something to eat, they want a chance in life.
+They want a chance in life.

 I don't know if you've read about him.